Bolton Wanderers F.C.: Grounds

 When the club was first founded, Christ Church had a nomadic existence, playing at a number of locations in the area.
 The club, which had by then been renamed Bolton Wanderers, started playing regularly at Pike's Lane in 1881.
 Spending £150 on pitch improvements, season tickets cost a guinea.
 They played here for fourteen years until the tenancy expired and they moved to Burnden Park.

 Situated in the Burnden area of Bolton, approximately one mile from the centre of the town, the ground served as the home of the town's football team for 102 years.
 In its heyday, Burnden Park could hold up to 70,000 supporters but this figure was dramatically reduced during the final 20 years of its life.
 A section of The Embankment was sold off in 1986 to make way for a new Normid superstore.
 At this time, Bolton were in a dire position financially and were struggling in the Football League Third Division, so there was a low demand for tickets and the loss of part of the ground gave the Bolton directors good value for money.

 By 1992 the club's directors had decided that it would be difficult to convert Burnden Park into an all-seater stadium for a club of Bolton's ambition, as the Taylor Report required all first- and second-tier clubs to do.
 A decision was made to build an out of town stadium in the town of Horwich, with the eventual location chosen 5 miles due west of the town centre.
 The stadium opened in August 1997, as a modern, all-seater stadium with a capacity of around 29,000.
 In recognition of the club's former ground the stadium stands on "Burnden Way".
 It has four stands, though the lower-tier seating is one continuous bowl.
 It was originally known as the Reebok Stadium after long-time team sponsor, Reebok.
 This was initially unpopular with many fans, as it was considered impersonal, and that too much emphasis was being placed on financial considerations.
 This opposition considerably lessened since the stadium was built.
 In April 2014, the stadium was renamed as part of a four-year deal with new sponsors Macron sportswear.
 When this deal came to an end in August 2018 the stadium was again renamed, this time as the University of Bolton Stadium.
+In 2023, a new record-breaking stadium naming rights deal was announced with Bolton-based recyclable building products manufacturer Toughsheet, leading the stadium to be renamed the Toughsheet Community Stadium.

 In 2014 the club established Bolton Wanderers Free School at the stadium, a sixth form offering sports and related courses for 16 to 19-year-olds.
 However, this was later closed in 2017 due to low pupil numbers which deemed it 'not financially viable'.